-Where $P$ is the Boolean algebra with $\tau = \hat{1}$, and $H(\eta)$ is the marginal entropy of the set of variables $\eta$.
-This indeed coincides with equation \ref{eq:MI_2Var} for $\tau=\{X, Y\}$ and equation \ref{eq:MI_3Var} for $\tau=\{X, Y, Z\}$.
-Equation \ref{eq:MIasMTF} is a convolution known as a Möbius inversion:
+where $P$ is the Boolean algebra with $\tau = \hat{1}$ and~$H(\eta)$ is the marginal entropy of the set of variables $\eta$.
+Indeed, this coincides with Equation \eqref{eq:MI_2Var} for $\tau=\{X, Y\}$ and with Equation \eqref{eq:MI_3Var} for $\tau=\{X, Y, Z\}$.
+Equation \eqref{eq:MIasMTF} is a convolution known as a Möbius inversion.